- All students every day.

 - Each group would be in school on a rotating basis for four days every three weeks as described on this schedule.

-- Here are the Middle and High school monthly schedules, September 2020-January 2021.
-The schedule is also posted on the website’s web calendar.
+- Here is the Middle School schedule, February-June 2021.
+The schedules are also posted on the website’s web calendar.

 - Teachers teach their regular schedule so the days students are virtual, they are still learning from their assigned teacher

 - Students in grades 6 – 8 will eat in the large gym and students in grades 9 – 12 will eat in the cafeterias

 - Some programs for students with the most intensive needs will meet in-person daily; we are still determining what will happen with other programs.

 The school district continues to plan for a virtual option for students who do not return for in-person instruction.
 While we believe we will be able to provide a fully virtual experience for those students, it may be with our staff or potentially, with a staff member from another school district and in concert with a regional approach being developed through Capital Region BOCES and its 24 component school districts.
 A regional approach has the benefit of making more courses available, particularly at the secondary level.